williamlines/golden-square-makers/pills/setting_up_an_rspec_project.md

 # This assumes you have Ruby & RVM installed.
 If you don't, visit:
 # https://rvm.io/ to install RVM.

+# First, create a directory for your project
+; mkdir your-project-directory
+; cd your-project-directory

-# First we're going to get you the latest Ruby
+# Then, we're going to get you the latest Ruby
 ; rvm get stable
 ; rvm use ruby --latest --install --default